CDLUC3/mrt-doc/releases/sprint-log.md

   - Robbins: Collaborate with TIND to move all TIFFs to their S3: #170
   - Vacate Robbins ingest workspace
 Releases:
-- Stage: Potentially new Audit logging
+- Stage:
-- Production: Potentially new Audit logging and Audit, Replic v1 > v2
+  - Two Audit releases: 1byte file fix and add new streamMs property for more granular benchmark metrics
+  - UI Rails 8 update
+- Production:
+  - Two Audit releases: 1byte file fix and add new streamMs property for more granular benchmark metrics
+  - UI Rails 8 update

 #### Sprint 127: October 29, 2025 - November 18, 2025
 - Ingest/Storage